-We have a rich history.
-Our business is constantly evolving, but our mission remains the same.
+Our business evolves, but our mission remains the same

 Strathcona Park Lodge & Outdoor Education Centre (SPL) was founded in 1959 by Jim and Myrna Boulding and has been committed in its effort to improve Canada’s outdoor education industry ever since.
 Today, Jim and Myrna’s legacy is carried on by their son, Jamie Boulding and his wife Christine Clarke.
 Together they’ve grown SPL’s reputation as a leading centre for outdoor education and wilderness tourism.